-K. ASSISTANCE TO FEDERAL AGENCIES
+K. ASSISTANCE TO FEDERAL AGENCIES AND ROUNDTABLES

 ACUS regularly facilitates conversations among agencies, as well as between agency officials and outside experts, on matters of mutual interest.
-These events are of enormous value to government officials and often lead to the implementation of best practices at federal agencies.
-Current initiatives include:
+These programs are of enormous value to government officials and often lead to the implementation of best practices at federal agencies.
+The ACUS Office of the Chair convenes six roundtables on an ongoing basis where agency leaders can discuss matters of mutual interest:

-- Alternative Dispute Resolution Advisory Group.
-The ADR Advisory Group advises ACUS on potential new initiatives to improve-through potential ACUS-recommended administrative and legislative reforms-the design and administration of ADR programs throughout the federal government.
-The ADR Advisory Group builds on ACUS's longstanding study and implementation of ADR in federal administrative processes.
-All members of the ADR Advisory Group are government officials.
-(The Advisory Group is distinct from the agency or interagency committee designated under 5 U.S.C. § 573(c).) - Council on Federal Agency Adjudication.
-The Office of the Chairman convenes the Council on Federal Agency Adjudication.
-The Council provides a forum for the heads of agency adjudication programs to exchange information-about procedural innovations, best management practices, and other subjects-that may be "useful in improving administrative procedure." - Council of Independent Regulatory Agencies.
-The Office of the Chairman convenes the Council of Independent Regulatory Agencies.
-A council for leaders in independent regulatory agencies, CIRA's goal is to provide an ongoing forum to discuss issues common to these agencies. - Interagency Roundtable.
-The Office of the Chairman convenes the Interagency Roundtable.
-Similar to CIRA (above), the purpose of the Roundtable is for all agencies (including independent and non-independent agencies) to discuss legal and policy issues with wide effect. - Roundtable on Artificial Intelligence in Federal Agencies.
-The Roundtable on AI in Federal Agencies helps agencies develop and improve protocols and practices for using AI tools in their administrative processes.
-It provides a forum for officials representing agencies across the federal government to exchange information and best practices related to uses of AI in rulemaking, adjudication, enforcement, and other administrative processes. - Roundtable on State Administrative Procedural Practices.
+- Alternative Dispute Resolution (ADR) Advisory Group.
+The ADR Advisory Group, made up of government officials, advises ACUS on potential new initiatives to improve- through potential ACUS-recommended administrative and legislative reforms-the design and administration of ADR programs throughout the federal government.
+The ADR Advisory Group builds on ACUS's longstanding study and implementation of ADR in federal administrative processes. - Council on Federal Agency Adjudication.
+The Council provides an ongoing forum for the heads of agency adjudication programs to exchange information-about procedural innovations, best management practices, and other subjects-that may be "useful in improving administrative procedure." - Council of Independent Regulatory Agencies.
+The Council provides an ongoing forum for leaders in independent regulatory agencies to discuss issues common to these agencies. - Interagency Roundtable.
+The Roundtable provides an ongoing forum for representatives from all federal agencies to discuss legal and policy issues with government-wide effect.

+- Roundtable on Artificial Intelligence (AI) in Federal Agencies.
+The Roundtable on AI in Federal Agencies will help agencies develop and improve protocols and practices for using AI tools in their administrative processes.
+It will provide a forum for officials representing agencies across the federal government to exchange information and best practices related to uses of AI in rulemaking, adjudication, enforcement, and other administrative processes. - Roundtable on State Administrative Procedural Practices.
 The administrative procedural practices of state and local governments might provide helpful lessons for federal agencies.
-Through this program, the ACUS Office of the Chairman is interested in learning more about state and local practices related to rulemaking, enforcement, adjudication, and other aspects of administrative procedure.
-The Office of the Chairman will, on an ongoing basis, identify and share relevant practices with federal agencies.
-ACUS may also periodically convene meetings on specific topics of interest to federal officials.
+Through this program, the ACUS Office of the Chair is interested in learning more about state and local practices related to rulemaking, enforcement, adjudication, and other aspects of administrative procedure.
+The Office of the Chair will, on an ongoing basis, identify and share relevant practices with federal agencies and periodically convene meetings on specific topics of interest to federal officials.

-The Office of the Chairman also provides background information and other non-partisan, technical advice to agency officials on matters of administrative procedure.
+In addition to these ACUS-convened groups, ACUS participates as a member of the White House Legal Aid Interagency Roundtable.
+The Office of the Chair also provides background information and other non-partisan, technical advice to agency officials on matters of administrative procedure.